 I really like ConvertKit for this as well, so if you have a list of over a thousand people, you may be ready for a switch.

 #4 Submit your blog to Apple News.

-Apple News isn't super widely read, but it's an easy way to offer an alternative way for folks to subscribe to your blog on their iPhones.
+Apple News is an easy way to offer an alternative way for folks to subscribe to your blog on their iPhones.
 Be aware that Apple will remove scripts and ads, so if you're concerned about monetization, it may not be the best fit for you.
 On the other hand, I do see consistent traffic whenever a new article posts to Apple News, and there are monetization opportunities within Apple News.
 My recommendation is to try it out, see how it works, and if you like it, stick with it, if you don't delete it.
 (I'm a big fan of trying things out--there's no harm to it, really.)

 #5 Always include a thumbnail image, always.

 Not so much a tool, but a "please do this, please" situation, but the thumbnail image in Squarespace plays a number of different roles that are important for social sharing, RSS app previews, using summary blocks and more.
 I tell my blogging clients that this is an easy thing to add to their workflow, but is useful for loads of reasons.
 The first thing that I do when I create a blog post is select a thumbnail image to accompany the post--you should too.

 I recommend taking some quality photos yourself or investing in some good stock photography.
 (Stocksy is my favorite, but it's on the pricey end, Adobe Stock is getting better and better; I don't care for iStock's selection, but it is an option--and much of the same inventory is available via Squarespace's image block for $10 each; Unsplash is another option, if you're looking for freebies).

 Tip: Level up your photography by creating some nice Pinterest-friendly graphics to go along with the photos, or purchase some excellent pre-made graphics from Creative Market.